-- The purpose of the grant program/grant opportunity - The eligibility and assessment criteria - How grant applications are considered and selected - How grantees are notified and receive grant payments - How grantees will be monitored and evaluated - Responsibilities and expectations in relation to the opportunity.
+- the purpose of the grant program - the eligibility and assessment criteria - how grant applications are considered and selected - how grantees are notified and receive grant payments - how grantees will be monitored and evaluated - responsibilities and expectations in relation to the opportunity.

-This grant opportunity and process will be administered by the Community Grants Hub on behalf of DVA.
+This grant opportunity and processes will be administered jointly by the Community Grants Hub and DVA.

-2. About the grant program
+About the grant program